Tents For Camping Reviews and Guide

 Bivy/Bivouac

-These are another basic shelter to be used for backpacking and popular for mountaineering and climbing.
+These are another basic shelter to be used for hiking/backpacking and popular for mountaineering or climbing trips.
 Your not likely to find these pitched next to family size tents in campgrounds.

 Camping Tent Features To Consider